thisisartunion/kekbot/README.md

 - [ ] Make a command module handler

 - [ ] Improve coding overall, would probably take the longest time, so dat why tis here

-- [ ] Search for a host to permanently host this on, cached memory wouldn't be a problem any more hopefully by this point.
-Would help transfer of ownership as well.

 - [ ] Add the infinite emoji library thing, (concept is in local, dont even ask abt it.)